exuberantmang/Windowed/README.md

 # Windowed

-Windowed is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+Windowed is an Android application modified from winlator that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.

 # Installation